Democrats move closer to US Senate control as Warnock wins in Georgia

 Elections on knife-edge as Democrat becomes state’s first black senator

-US Democratic Senate candidate Rev. Raphael Warnock speaking on YouTube.
-Photograph: Raphael Warnock/EPA

-The NBC television network has projected Democrat Raphael Warnock the winner in his US Senate runoff election against Republican Senator Kelly Loeffler as the Democrats come within touching distance of winning the crucial elections that would give the party control of the Senate.
+Democrat Raphael Warnock has won his US Senate runoff election against Republican senator Kelly Loeffler as the Democrats come within touching distance of winning the crucial elections that would give the party control of the Senate.

-With 98 per cent of the vote in, Warnock led Loeffler 50.5 per cent to 49.5 per cent, according to Edison Research.
+With 98 per cent of the vote in, Mr Warnock led Ms Loeffler 50.5 per cent to 49.5 per cent, according to Edison Research.

-Mr Warnock, a pastor who is poised to become Georgia’s first black senator, had declared victory in a speech in Atlanta last night, though his opponent Ms Loeffler did not concede, claiming “we still have a path to victory.”
+Mr Warnock, a pastor who will become Georgia’s first black senator, had declared victory in a speech in Atlanta last night, though his opponent Ms Loeffler did not concede, claiming “we still have a path to victory.”

 The other US Senate election was on a knife-edge Tuesday night with Democrats within touching distance of winning two crucial elections that would give the party control of the US Senate.

-While Mr Ossoff was trailing Republican David Purdue by a few thousand votes, Democrats were quietly confident that the outstanding vote – predominantly from Democratic-leaning areas – would be enough to push Ossoff over the line.
+While Mr Ossoff was trailing Republican David Perdue by a few thousand votes, Democrats were quietly confident that the outstanding vote – predominantly from Democratic-leaning areas – would be enough to push Mr Ossoff over the line.

 While counting will continue on Wednesday, approximately 17,000 military and overseas votes will continue to be accepted until 5pm on Friday.
 US president Donald Trump accused officials of “finding” votes in Fulton County, and retweeted unsubstantiated allegations of election malpractice late on Tuesday.